atiqueahmedziad/Easy-Project-Management-Tool/README.md

 # Easy Project Management Tool

 Easy project management tool is a desktop application made with Java and Javafx which enables you to manage your personal/office projects.
-You can add serveral projects & project’s task with milestone which will help him to complete the project easily.
+You can add serveral projects & project’s tasks with milestone which will help you to complete the project successfully.

 ### How to Build this tool in your local environment ?
 This project is made with Intellij IDEA.
 So, I would **recommand** you to build this project using Intellij IDEA.